 Nearly every State that has a deposit law (e.g., ME, CT, VT, NY, MI, CA) is also a State in economic crises or industrial decay.
 Is there a connection here?

 Deposit laws have been with us for some time now.
 Are they effective?
 Perhaps not.

 Deposits have been taken on bottles long before the present deposit bottle laws were passed.
-In the old days, bottles were collected, re-washed, and re-used, simply because bottles were expensive and it was more cost-effective to retrieve them.
+In the old days (back when I was a kid in the 1960's), bottles were collected, re-washed, and re-used, simply because bottles were expensive and it was more cost-effective to retrieve them.
 There was no "Law" mandating deposits - the marketplace simply created them.